-Denzel Washington: The One Decision That Changed His Life
+Denzel Washington at 65: The One Decision That Changed His Life

 If you were to ask a random person what their favorite Denzel Washington film was, many will be quick to spew out a list of Hollywood’s biggest films.
 Anything from Glory, to Mo’ Better Blues or even Training Day , Equalizer and Fences, it’s always a list of some of the best films .
 Whatever the choice is, it’s easy to see that Denzel has made it to Hollywood’s elite.
 But how he made it there is a series of calculated moves and decisions that helped shape his life.